 5.4.2 Duty to Remind Participants and Speakers

 The GNSO Council Chair or Vice-Chairs, Working Group Chair, Work Team Chair, Committee Chair, or Chair of any other organization formed by the GNSO shall remind all participants to provide Disclosures of Interest and updates to Disclosures of Interest at the beginning of each meeting during which the Relevant Parties will discuss or act upon the specific matter(s) to which the disclosure pertains and such disclosures shall be recorded in the minutes of that meeting.
-Participants should be polled individually by the Chair to ensure that all updates to respective Disclosures of Interest have been received and those responses shall be recorded in all minutes.
 At that time, anyone who has a question about the interpretation or meaning of a Relevant Party’s Disclosure of Interest may petition the Chair to request clarification from the Relevant Party.
 Concerns related to the accuracy and/or completeness of a Disclosure of Interest are addressed in Paragraph 5.5.
+Explanation: This edit is in response to concerns raised pertaining to the efficiencies of individually poling participants.

 At the beginning of any ICANN public meeting, forum, or discussion being coordinated and/or moderated by the GNSO, the person acting as Chair or coordinator of the public meeting, forum, or discussion shall encourage all speakers to provide Disclosures of Interest prior to beginning their remarks.